CMMC Readiness Baseline

 Establish your CMMC readiness.
 Prepare for official certification

 Know Your CMMC Level

-Determine whether your organization is a Level 1, 2, 3, 4, or 5 organization.
+Determine whether your business is a Level 1, 2 or 3 organization.
 Levels are assigned to organizations based on the risk they pose to the DoD and its mission.

 Current Compliance Evaluation